 Like boldness, human concern about coyotes increased over the 10-year reporting period (Figure 4, 5).
-This runs contrary to previous predictions that public acceptance of coyote presence in cities will grow over time even if bold and aggressive encounter continue to occur (Lawrence and Krausman 2011, Jackman and Rutberg 2015).
-Instead, our findings suggest that increased coyote boldness, alongside public awareness of the rising risk that bold urban coyotes present to people and pets, may prevent public tolerance from growing over time.
-Indeed, while concern was higher in residential areas during the first few years of report collection, this effect was reduced over time due to growing human concern across all land cover types.
+This result challenges previous predictions that public acceptance of coyote presence in cities will grow over time (Lawrence and Krausman 2011, Jackman and Rutberg 2015).
+Such perceptual changes may be quite nuanced.
+For example, concern declined in residential areas, but this effect was reduced over time due to growing human concern across most other land cover types.
+Humans are known to habituate to the presence of brown bears (Herrero or Smith et al 2005), x, and y.
+Public concern about any carnivore may typically increase with increasing carnivore prevalence or boldness if conflict is emphasized by the media (e.g., refs), but it may decline with public education about risk reduction (refs).

 Contextual factors affect coyote boldness and human concern

-While boldness and concern were predicted by several spatiotemporal variables, we also found that contextual variables had a strong effect on the type of human-coyote interaction that was reported.
-We found evidence that the presence or mention of vulnerable individuals was strongly correlated with increased coyote boldness and human concern.
-Dogs and cats were associated with bolder and more aggressive coyote behaviour, supporting the findings of others that human-coyote interactions involving pets are more likely to cause conflict (Poessel et al. 2013, Baker and Timm 2017).
-Coyotes were described as “aggressive” less often when dogs were leashed (14.6%) compared to off leash (32.5%; Table 1 in Appendix 2), but bold behaviour was more common when dogs were leashed (39.2%) than off leash (22.3%), suggesting that leashed dogs may still engender conflict-indicative coyote behaviour even if they are less likely to be attacked than when off leash.
-Although coyote attacks on children are well-publicized and can lead to serious injury (Carbyn 1989, White and Gehrt 2009, Alexander and Quinn 2011), we did not find a significant relationship between the presence or mention of children and coyote boldness or aggression.
-However, human concern was significantly higher when reports mentioned dogs, children, or multiple vulnerable individuals.
-This demonstrates a higher perceived risk of coyote attacks on pet and children, which likely drives a lower tolerance for coyotes in cities (Draheim et al. 2019).
+Coyote boldness and human concern were predicted by several contextual variables had a strong effect on the type of human-coyote interaction that was reported.
+Reports describing the presence or mention of vulnerable individuals exhibited higher scores for both of coyote boldness and human concern.
+The mention of dogs and cats were associated with descriptions of bolder and more aggressive coyote behaviour, supporting the findings of others that human-coyote interactions involving pets are more likely to cause conflict (Poessel et al. 2013, Baker and Timm 2017).
+Coyotes were described as “aggressive” less often when dogs were leashed (14.6%) compared to when they were described as off leash (32.5%; Table 1 in Appendix 2), but bold behaviour by coyotes was more common when dogs were leashed (39.2%) than off leash (22.3%).
+This result suggests that leashed dogs may still engender coyote behaviour that is associated with conflict even if they are less likely to be attacked than when they are off leash.
+We did not find a significant relationship between the presence or mention of children and coyote boldness or aggression. .
+Nonetheless, human concern was significantly higher when reports mentioned dogs, children, or multiple vulnerable individuals, perhaps because occasional coyote attacks on children are well-publicized and can lead to serious injuries (Carbyn 1989, White and Gehrt 2009, Alexander and Quinn 2011).
+A higher perceived risk of coyote attacks on pet and children likely reduces tolerance for coyotes in cities (Draheim et al. 2019).

-With respect to other contextual variables, coyotes were bolder when they were observed with other coyotes and when people were walking; human concern was lower when people were driving or when only a single coyote was mentioned.
-These results provide evidence that people perceive less risk from coyotes in situations where they presumably feel safer.
-Although coyotes in poor health may be more conflict-prone (Murray et al. 2015b), we found no evidence for this; however, coyotes that were perceived to be healthy were more likely to be avoidant or indifferent.
-We expect this could be caused by reporting bias, as reporters may be less likely to notice and characterise a coyote’s health in encounters where coyotes are behaving boldly or aggressively.
+Coyotes were described as being bolder when they were observed with other coyotes and when people were walking whereas expressions of human concern were lower when people were driving or when only a single coyote was mentioned. .
+Although coyotes in poor health may be more conflict-prone (Murray et al. 2015b), we found no evidence that people found unhealthy animals to be bolder or feared them more.
+However, coyotes that were perceived to be healthy were more likely to described as avoidant or indifferent.
+It could be that reporters were less likely to notice and characterise a coyote’s health in encounters where coyotes were behaving boldly or aggressively.

 Limitations